axelbdt/cp2mdd/spec.md

 1. Solving instances at various gaps, capturing search traces
 2. Building search trees from traces (explored paths only)
 3. We need to know if unexplored branches are SAT/UNSAT subtrees, we run complementary verifications
-4. We build from all resolutions and verifications, a map of the "search space" for a given instance, in ordre to reuse data while labeling for other optimality gaps
-5. We iterate over all this to annotate all choices of every resolutions

 ## Data Model